 All of the libraries have computer workstations, laptops for in-library use, scanners, printers and photocopiers.
-There is no charge for students or faculty to print, scan or photocopy.
+At this time, there is no charge for students or faculty to print, scan or photocopy.
 There is a charging station in each library.
 Assistive technology software is available on all computers.